A French Doctor Visit “The Interrogation” Médical

-We arrived well before my appointment and it was a good thing we did because I was told I needed a French X-ray.
-I had brought the one taken in the US but for some reason it wasn’t good enough, so I was sent downstairs to the X-ray center where I waited in line with about a dozen other people.
-When it was finally my turn I tried to be helpful and told the technician that I had cassé la fin de mon radius (broken the end of my radius bone), pointing to where the break was.
+We arrived well before my appointment, and it was a good thing we did because I was told I needed a French X-ray.
+I had brought the one taken in the US but for some reason, it wasn’t good enough, so I was sent downstairs to the X-ray centre where I waited in line with about a dozen other people.
+When it was finally my turn, I tried to be helpful and told the technician that I had cassé la fin de mon radius (broken the end of my radius bone), pointing to where the break was.

 She looked at me like I was a two-year-old.
 “Ce n’est pas la fin du radius, c’est l’extrémité,” she said (It’s not the end of the radius bone, it’s the extremity).